Glenda Page (MSc, UKCP Reg, MBACP Accred) Psychotherapy, Counselling & Clinical Supervision in Guildford near Woking and Weybridge

 There are many therapy modalities but no single approach suits all.

-Integrative therapy blends different therapeutic theories & approaches to match my client individual's or my client couples' unique needs.
-The integrative therapy illustration on my Home page shows that I work with clients' feelings, intellect, behaviour and physiology to meet their needs.
+Integrative therapy blends different therapeutic theories & approaches to match my client individual's unique needs.
+I work with clients' feelings, intellect, behaviour and physiology to meet their needs.

 This may sound "out there" but it does work!

-2. How do I know if I can benefit from psychotherapy or counselling?
+2. How do you know if you can benefit from psychotherapy?

 If you are troubled or your relationship feels in trouble, I offer my skills to support you, show you new perspectives, help lift the pressure you may feel, and to find your own better way of coping and changing so that life is more comfortable.
 I also offer structure and support for you through painful and difficult times.